 Unusually for Kaga yuzen, which is a division of labor, the entire process from designing to finishing is done in the studio at Maeda Somega Kogei, which has been in business for three generations.
 The advantage of this is that it is easy to reflect ideas in the work.
 The products are well known for their traditional beauty with a modern sense of style, making them easy to incorporate into modern life.

 In the showroom, some of their works are displayed and sold.
-There are beautiful kimonos that look like a painting, as well as "Somegaku," framed yuzen prints.
-Clothing accessories such as stoles, accessories, neckties, and other small items such as business card holders are also available.
+In addition to beautiful kimonos that look like a single painting, visitors can also view the "GlassYuzen" gallery, in which yuzen is sandwiched between glass.
+You can also get clothing accessories such as stoles, accessories, and ties, as well as small items such as business card holders.

 - Kaga Yuzen Maida Senga Kogei